15 Inspired Christmas Tree Ideas

 Another way to make small trees stand out from the crowd is to place them inside interesting containers.
 Here are a few of the containers used for Christmas trees this year.

-First, we have a wooden hat box and old galvanized container, that both look adorable with these mini trees.
+First, we have a wooden hat box and an old galvanized container, which both look adorable with these mini trees.

-Next, is an old crock which holds a simple tree and is paired with a mini dough bowl holding two tiny little trees.
+Next is an old crock holding a simple tree paired with a mini dough bowl holding two tiny little trees.

 Finally, you can see that nothing around the house is safe from being filled with a Christmas tree.